Introduction to ACME

 - Quiescent time: Adds a silent phase after each sweep.

-The slider does not directly control the signal level, it is only a gain knob.
+The slider does not directly control the signal level.
 The peak output level depends on the signal type and equalizer settings.
 Consider the following chain:

 The raw output of Type